Naomi Foyle

 Outside Astra’s fortified Gaian homeland, an infertility crisis is threatening the survival of the human race, while the world’s reliance on rare earth metals is infuriating the ancient spirits of the planet.
 Astra may have found her voice as a messenger of cosmic harmony – but is anyone listening?

-BUY HERE or order from your local bookshop.
+BUY HERE or order from your local bookshop or favorite online retailer.

 Praise for Stained Light and the Gaia Chronicles